 By Learner’s forecast, many developing nations may erect gigantic, city-swallowing mega-structures described in Robert Silverberg’s The World Inside.
 A mini working model may be Paolo Soleri’s arcology, Arcosanti.

-We could witness an orderly and just ingathering of massive populations within enormous structures set on stiletto heels, as opposed to the flatfoot sprawl of today’s cities.
+We could witness an orderly and fair ingathering of massive populations within enormous structures set on stiletto heels, as opposed to the flatfoot sprawl of today’s cities.
 In that case, outlying territories could be reassigned to agriculture and climax ecology restoration with much-reduced human populations.
 Personal and collective security within these giant conurbations will depend on luxury accommodations, both physical and political, that transferees will find in their new homes.
 Their enthusiastic cooperation will sustain the good life.
-Halfway measures and cost-cutting compromises, overwritten with habitual doses of compulsion and regimentation, will bring on disasters more lethal than those wrought by the Khmer Rouge.
+Halfway measures and cost-cutting compromises overwritten with habitual doses of compulsion and regimentation will bring on disasters more lethal than those wrought by the Khmer Rouge.

 In Columbia, the Gaviotas commune has offered us a remarkable scale-model of such native-generated transformation.
 See Alan Weisman, Gaviotas: A Village to Rebuild the World, Chelsea Green Publishing Co., Vermont, 1998.
 Paolo Lugari’s blessed Gaviotas.
 Also Nader Khalili, with his Dome of Rumi in Arizona.